 Antivirus Isn’t Enough: Use Malwarebytes, Too

-Antivirus is important, but these days, it’s almost more important that you use a good anti-exploit program to protect your web browser and plug-ins, which are the most targeted by attackers.
-Malwarebytes is the free program we recommend here.
+Antivirus is important, but these days, it’s more important that you use a good anti-exploit program to protect your web browser and plug-ins, which are the most targeted by attackers.
+Malwarebytes is the program we recommend here.

 Unlike traditional antivirus programs, Malwarebytes is good at finding “potentially unwanted programs” (PUPs) and other junkware.
 As of version 3.0, it also contains an anti-exploit feature, which aims to block common exploits in programs, even if they are zero-day attacks that have never seen before—like those nasty Flash zero-day attacks.
 It also contains anti-ransomware, to block extortion attacks like CryptoLocker.
 The latest version of Malwarebytes combines these three tools into one easy-to-use package for $40 per year.

-Malwarebytes claims to be able to replace your traditional antivirus, but we disagree with this.
+Malwarebytes claims to be able to replace your traditional antivirus entirely, but we disagree with this.
 It uses completely different strategies for protecting you: antivirus will block or quarantine harmful programs that find their way to your computer, while Malwarebytes attempts to stop harmful software from ever reaching your computer in the first place.
 Since it doesn’t interfere with traditional antivirus programs, we recommend you run both programs for the best protection.

 Note that you can get some of Malwarebytes’ features for free, but with caveats.
 For example, the free version of Malwarebytes program will only scan for malware and PUPs on-demand—it won’t scan in the background like the premium version does.
-In addition, it doesn’t contain the anti-exploit or anti-ransomware features of the premium version—though you can get the beta version of Malwarebytes Anti-Exploit for free, if you’re willing to deal with a few bugs.
+In addition, it doesn’t contain the anti-exploit or anti-ransomware features of the premium version.